-(This post is uh 6 months late – an infinity in this market.
+(This post is —regrettably— 6 months late, an eternity in this market.
 I’m posting it anyway, as it still contains quite a bit of useful information)

 SUMMARY AND TAKE-AWAYS